 In this article, I am going to share with you the benefits of splitting bills based on your income, teach you all the tips and tricks to do it right and help you to make sharing expenses in a relationship something easy and not a hard talk.

-Benefits of splitting bills based on income for couples
+Benefits of splitting bills based on income

 The main benefit of splitting bills based on income when you are in a personal relationship is that you can make sure that both of you are paying according to what you can afford.